 Experiences of difficulties within own organisation typically focused on high security standards especially in terms of information sharing or decided communication methods.
-One interviewed civilian Finnish crisis management expert, Aino, shared her experiences about lack of common language among mission in Ukraine.
+Aino, shared her experiences about lack of common language among mission in Ukraine.
 She mentioned that there was lot of police men in the mission who did not speak English at all.
 Some same national personnel needed to translate every internal issues for those people.
 Especially in the case of security briefing this may cause some communication challenges when you are not aware if the person really understood it.